-the asset is held within a business model whose objective is to hold assets to collect contractual cash flows; and the contractual terms of the financial asset give rise to cash flows that are solely payments of principal and interest on the principal amount outstanding.
+- the asset is held within a business model whose objective is to hold assets to collect contractual cash flows; and - the contractual terms of the financial asset give rise to cash flows that are solely payments of principal and interest on the principal amount outstanding.

 After initial recognition, these are measured at amortised cost using the effective interest method.
 Discounting is omitted where the effect of discounting is immaterial.
-The Co-operative's cash and cash equivalents, trade receivables fall into this category of financial instruments as well as NCDs that were previously classified as Held to Maturity under AASB 139.
+The Co-operative's cash and cash equivalents, trade receivables fall into this category of financial instruments as well as NCDs.